rajarshi008/Scarlet/paper.md

 We believe that the path to scalability for learning models in LTL is to leverage normal forms for LTL formulas and derive efficient enumeration algorithms from them. `Scarlet` combines two insights:

-* An efficient enumeration algorithm for directed LTL formulas, which are formulas that can be evaluated only moving forward in execution traces,
+* An efficient enumeration algorithm for directed LTL formulas, which are formulas that can be evaluated only moving forward in traces,
-* An algorithm solving the Boolean set cover problem, which constructs Boolean combinations of already constructed formulas in order to separate positive and negative execution traces.
+* An algorithm solving the Boolean set cover problem, which constructs Boolean combinations of already constructed formulas in order to separate positive and negative traces.

 Evaluation experiments are presented in the paper [@RahaRFN22].